Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 ## 📋 Overview

-In this lab I built a deliberately vulnerable web application, attacked it using a 7-stage kill chain, ingested Apache logs into Microsoft Sentinel, detected the attack with KQL, investigated the incident, and contained it by blocking the attacker at the network layer.
+This lab covers the full offensive-to-defensive security lifecycle — building a deliberately vulnerable web application, executing a 7-stage attack chain, ingesting Apache logs into Microsoft Sentinel, detecting the attack with KQL, investigating the incident, and containing it at the network layer.

-I deployed a PHP web application with an intentional command injection flaw (CWE-78).
-After running my own 7-stage attack I left the VM exposed to the internet.
-Within a few days real-world threat actor 103.168.66.101 found and exploited the same vulnerability — generating 82 correlated High-severity events in Sentinel that I investigated and contained.
+A PHP web application was deployed with an intentional command injection flaw (CWE-78).
+After running the 7-stage attack, the VM was left exposed.
+Within days, real-world threat actor 103.168.66.101 found and exploited the same vulnerability — generating 82 correlated High-severity events in Sentinel.

-**What I did:**
+**What this lab covers:**

-* 🏗️ Deployed a vulnerable PHP web app (`shell_exec()` — CWE-78) on Ubuntu + Apache2 in Azure — intentionally left unsanitized
+* 🏗️ Deployed a vulnerable PHP web app (`shell_exec()` — CWE-78) on Ubuntu + Apache2 in Azure
 * ⚔️ Executed a **7-stage attack chain** — recon → RCE → host discovery → user enumeration → process discovery → network discovery → payload retrieval
 * 📡 Ingested Apache access logs into Microsoft Sentinel via **Custom Logs AMA** connector
 * 🔍 Detected attack commands using **KQL** against the `ApacheHTTPServer_CL` table
 * 🚨 Created a **scheduled High-severity analytics rule** mapped to MITRE ATT&CK
-* 🌐 Left VM exposed — real attacker **103.168.66.101** independently found and exploited it → **82 correlated Sentinel events** I had to investigate
+* 🌐 Left VM exposed — real attacker **103.168.66.101** independently found and exploited it → **82 correlated Sentinel events** detected and investigated
 * 🔎 Investigated with **3 KQL queries** — attack classification, IP identification, timeline reconstruction
 * 🛡️ Contained the attack with a **real NSG Deny rule** blocking the attacker IP on port 80